landonma/Data-Management-Templates-Project/readme.md

 Github Pages allows you to create webpages where Github provides hosting and a web domain name.
 This allows you to publish documents through GitHub that anyone can access through a web browser.

 ###### ------------** IMPORTANT NOTE ** ------------
 GitHub Pages are **ALWAYS PUBLIC REGARDLESS OF THE PRIVACY OF THE REPOSITORY**.
-This combined with the fact that  **ALL FILES IN A PAGE ENABLED REPOSITORY ARE VIEWABLE**  means you must be certain their is **ABSOLUTELY ZERO** private information in your repository before you set it up with Github Pages.
+This combined with the fact that  **ALL FILES IN A PAGEs ENABLED REPOSITORY ARE VIEWABLE**  means you must be certain their is **ABSOLUTELY ZERO** private information in your repository before you set it up with Github Pages.
 You can decide which repositories in your account to publish using Github Pages with one exception; your **USERNAME.github.io** repository (which must be created for Github Pages to work with any of your repositories) will always be navigable and thus **public**.
 If there is some question about the privacy of files in your repository then it maybe best to simply create a new Github repository free of the private information to use with Pages.

 ### Setting Up Your Account to Use Github Pages
 Setting up Github Pages is fairly simple and straight forward.